Four Steps For Controlling An Invasive Tree In West Feliciana Parish, Louisiana

 Conservation Programs

-Best practices for a wide variety of invasives; valuable reference for plant, animal and insect invaders.
+The site spells out best practices for controlling a wide variety of invasives; and is a valuable resource for identifying plant, animal and insect invaders.

 The tree has been listed in a number of states as invasive, with moderate to extreme levels of impact.